Data-Driven Corporate Management

 KPI Data Integration and Automation

 Development and implementation of efficient data collection and processing processes for your KPI system.
-We integrate data from various source systems, establish robust ETL processes, and automate KPI calculation and updating for consistent, current performance information.
+We integrate data from various source systems, establish solid ETL processes, and automate KPI calculation and updating for consistent, current performance information.

 • Analysis and mapping of relevant data sources and structures